 - Angkor Temples Private Small-Group Tour

-Still want to explore the islands, but don’t want to do the paddling yourself?
-Boat tours are available from the main tourist hubs on Koh Rong and Koh Rong Sanloem and can take you around the best of the sights which are inaccessible from land and a very long way by kayak.
+Boat tours are great for if you want to explore the islands but don’t want to do the paddling yourself.
+They're available from the main tourist hubs on Koh Rong and Koh Rong Sanloem and can take you around the best of the sights which are inaccessible from land and a very long way by kayak.
 You can also arrange a trip with a local fisherman and try your hand at fishing.

 Trekking is arguably more of a necessity than it is a leisure activity on Koh Rong as the island has no roads or public transport, other than boats.
 If you want to get from Koh Tui Village to Long Beach, it’s either an expensive boat trip or a walk through the jungle.
 The same goes for the long and narrow Koh Rong Sanloem, where clear and regularly used footpath link the main points of interest around the island.
 Be sure to take comfortable footwear and plenty of water with you and you will be rewarded with sights of undisturbed nature and virgin rainforests.
 Some resorts offer guided treks for around US$5 for two hours.